xinaesthete/suda_hugo/content/projects/kalalasi-health-centre/mhairis-visit-to-kalalasi-as-a-medical-student/mhairi-in-kalalasi-for-her-medical-elective-2/index.md

 ---
-title: "Mhairi in Kalalasi for her Medical elective – SUDA"
+title: "Mhairi in Kalalasi for her Medical elective"
 #slug: "index"
 ---